kittinunf/KNews/README.md

                                        ─┘
 ```

-Inside our View is a Redux store, that specify how do we interact with our store with Action, then
+Inside our View is a Redux's store, that encode how we interact with our store with `Action`, then
-we use the Action to mutate our State in a pure function called Reducer.
-In the reducer, we define
+we use the Action to mutate our `State` in a pure function called `Reducer`.
+In the `Reducer`, we define
-how our Action will change our State.
-If we want to interact with the external dependency, we can
+how our `Action` will change our `State`.
+If we want to interact with the external dependency (such as interact with side-effect), we can
-use Middleware to do so.
+use `Middleware` to do so.

 ## Dependencies

 As one of the main goal of this project, we are trying to minimize the 3rd party dependencies used
 in this project.
-However, the big ones that we couldn't avoid are the ones from Kotlin team like
+However, the big ones are the ones from Kotlin team like
-Kotlin standard library and KotlinX (Kotlin extension).
+Kotlin standard library and Kotlinx (Kotlin extension).

 ### Core (Kotlin related)